-Roederer Estate winery is nestled in Mendocino County’s cool, fog-shrouded Anderson Valley.
-As the Californian outpost of Champagne Louis Roederer, Quartet builds upon a centuries-old tradition of fine winemaking and has established a reputation as one of California’s premier sparkling wines.
+The Roederer Estate winery is nestled in Mendocino County’s cool, fog-shrouded Anderson Valley.
+As Champagne Louis Roederer’s project in California, Quartet builds on centuries of fine winemaking tradition and has established a reputation as one of California’s premier sparkling wines.

 The Anderson Valley offers the cool climate and well-drained soils that are ideally suited to the Louis Roederer winemaking style.
 The region’s proximity to the ocean gives rise to a gentle cycle of warm days and cool nights, allowing grapes to mature slowly on the vine and develop full varietal character.
 To achieve an optimum balance of acids and sugars in the estate’s grapes, Rouzaud introduced an ‘open lyre’ trellis system for training the vines on moveable wires, providing more exposure to sunlight than traditional trellising methods.